 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain why there are no good or bad emotions.
+-Explain what was given as the reason why there are no good or bad emotions.

 -Explain how you know if someone is replacing happiness with pleasure.

 -Explain the most important question a client should ask himself or herself when dealing with guilt.